firstdraft/appdev-lessons/lessons/domain-modeling.md

   - This is classroom work, but there is room here for a video+text walkthrough of ideas.firstdraft

-  - [Day 6 recording video](https://uchicago.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=69b47533-78a4-40f4-80a1-aed9010f30f8){target="_blank"} is partially transcribed in [`day-6-recording.md`](https://github.com/firstdraft/appdev-chapters/blob/benp-edits/day-6-recording.md){target="_blank"}.
-This is copied below/
+  - [Day 6 recording video](https://uchicago.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=69b47533-78a4-40f4-80a1-aed9010f30f8){target="_blank"} is partially transcribed in [here](https://github.com/firstdraft/appdev-chapters/blob/benp-edits/day-6-recording.md){target="_blank"}.
+This is copied below.

   - Project: domain model [OfferUp](https://ddd-offer-up.herokuapp.com/){target="_blank"}